-MYOS RENS Technology Inc. (the "Company") is focused on the discovery, development and commercialization of advanced nutrition products that improve muscle health and performance.
+MYOS RENS Technology Inc. (the "Company" or "MYOS") is focused on the discovery, development and commercialization of advanced nutrition products that improve muscle health and performance.
 The Company was incorporated under the laws of the State of Nevada on April 11, 2007.
 On March 17, 2016, the Company merged with its wholly-owned subsidiary and changed its name from MYOS Corporation to MYOS RENS Technology Inc. As used in these condensed consolidated financial statements, the terms "the Company", "MYOS", "our", or "we", refers to MYOS RENS Technology Inc. and its subsidiary, unless the context indicates otherwise.
-On February 25, 2011, the Company entered into an agreement to acquire the intellectual property for Fortetropin®, our proprietary active ingredient from Peak Wellness, Inc. The Company's activities are subject to significant risks and uncertainties.
+On February 25, 2011, the Company entered into an agreement to acquire the intellectual property for Fortetropin[®], our proprietary active ingredient from Peak Wellness, Inc. The Company's activities are subject to significant risks and uncertainties.

 Our commercial focus is to leverage our clinical data to develop multiple products to target the large, but currently underserved, markets focused on muscle health.
 The sales channels through which we sell our products are evolving.
 The first product we introduced was MYO-T12, a proprietary formula containing Fortetropin® and other ingredients which was sold in the sports nutrition market.
-Some of our other product launches included Re and QURR®.